 Intel Core i7-9700K is also an Octa-core processor but it can process only 8 threads in parallel and does not support Hyper-threading.
-This is a bit of a down step from Intel because its predecessor Core i7-8700K does support hyper-threading and can execute 12 threads simultaneously.
-However, Core i7-9700K is still faster than Core i7-8700K because of extra two cores and higher clock speed.
-The processor has got base clock speed of 3.6 GHz, Turbo speed of 4.9 GHz and comes with 12MB cache and Intel UHD Graphics 630 integrated graphics.
+This is a bit of a downstep from Intel because its predecessor Core i7-8700K does support hyper-threading and can execute 12 threads simultaneously.
+However, Core i7-9700K is still faster than Core i7-8700K because of the extra two cores and higher clock speed.
+The processor has got a base clock speed of 3.6 GHz, a Turbo speed of 4.9 GHz and comes with 12MB cache and Intel UHD Graphics 630 integrated graphics.

 This is also a very fast processor and delivers very good performance especially in games.
 It is faster than AMD Ryzen 7 2700X in gaming but loses out slightly when it comes to performance in multi-threaded applications.
 However, the processor can be overclocked to 5 GHz mark or bit higher and you can extract every extra bit of performance from it.
 It is still the fastest Core i7 processor that you can buy for your gaming PC.
-It also has TDP of 95W and I would suggest you to get a good CPU cooler for it if you plan on overclocking to 5GHz or higher.
+It also has TDP of 95W and I would suggest you get a good CPU cooler for it if you plan on overclocking to 5GHz or higher.
 So, if you do not want to spend extra money on Core i9-9900K but still want one of the fastest processors for gaming then it is totally worth it.